gigamonkey/grading/README.md

 ## ItP expressions problem sets

-Graded with expressions.js invoked from itp/load-expressions.sql.
-Need to update script as new problem sets are added.

-Add mapping from problem-set name to assignment_id in itp/assignment-weights.sql and actual assignment_weight there as well.
+Graded with `grade-expressions.js` to insert into the expression table from which the assignment scores/grades are derived.
+The script requires an assignment.json in the directory containing the snapshots of student work.

 ## Javascript unit test assignments